 May be concerned about accessibility.
 Involve in focus groups to gain feedback.
 Design modules with access in mind.
 Produce guidelines for authors.
 Quality control each course against guidelines.
 Ensure representatives on user group.

-May be concerned about access to PCs and ability to use.
+May be concerned about access to PCs and mobile devices, and their ability to use.
 Involve in focus groups to gain feedback.
 Provide spare PCs in quiet areas.
 Ensure facilitators on hand to train in the system e.g. drop in mornings etc. Look into providing system via other handheld technology used by field workers.

 As well as specific categories of people, there are those with influence who are likely to support you and the changes you are looking to implement and those who might not.
 As part of your assessment, you need to identify different ways to engage with them.
 Think about who fits into these categories and what you can do to manage them.